wallit/wallit-php-sdk/docs/01-intro.md

-# iMoneza PHP API Documentation
+# Wallit PHP SDK Documentation

 ## Introduction

-The iMoneza PHP API allows you to interact with the iMoneza platform with an object-oriented PHP library.
-Please make sure to get your Access Key/Secret and Management Key/Secret from your [iMoneza Merchant Account](https://manageui.imoneza.com).
+The Wallit PHP SDK allows you to interact with the Wallit platform with an object-oriented PHP library.
+Please make sure to get your Access Key/Secret and Management Key/Secret from your [Wallit Merchant Account](https://manageui.wallit.io).

 ## Methodology of Use